mmusil25/raynos-ai/README.md

 ## 🚨 Important Disclosure

-**This implementation was developed without access to an actual Omi pendant device.** The BLE audio streaming functionality uses a mock implementation that simulates the expected behavior.
-When a real Omi device becomes available, the mock BLE source can be replaced with actual device communication.
+**This implementation demonstrates the core AI pipeline.** The BLE audio streaming functionality uses a mock implementation that simulates the expected behavior.
+When real BLE devices become available, the mock BLE source can be replaced with actual device communication.

-**🛠️ Current Top Priority:** Replace the mock BLE audio stream with a real-time connection to the physical Omi pendant.
+**🛠️ Current Top Priority:** Replace the mock BLE audio stream with a real-time connection to physical BLE devices.
 Contributions in this area are highly welcomed and will have the highest impact.

 ## 🎯 Features